isomerpages/moe-fairfieldpri/_departments/CCA/Uniformed Groups.md

 Our calling for this season is to partner with parents to mould Boys to be Leaders with Character, Servants with Compassion.
-We believe in empowering our Boys to think of themselves as HEROES who dare to stand up for what they believe in. <br>
+We believe in empowering our Boys to think of themselves as HEROES who dare to stand up for what they believe in.&nbsp;<br>
 We give thanks for God's continued blessings!
 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}